 The History of the Endowment Fund

 St. Alban’s Endowment Fund was established in 1976 as a vehicle for parishioners and others to provide lasting support for the growth of the Church and to provide a capital fund for the general support and maintenance of the parish in fulfillment of its religious mission.
 While the early years saw little growth, more recent years have seen strong capital growth but perhaps more importantly, strong parishioner support.
-In 2008, for example, the Fund saw a 20% increase largely due to contributions totaling well over $60,000.
-In 2013, the fund saw a 15.2% increase in market value.
-As of July 31, 2016, the market value of the fund’s assets was $638,129.
+Over the past two years, the fund has seen annual returns of 6-8%.
+As of August 31, 2017, the market value of the fund’s assets was $650,263.

 The Endowment Fund’s Support of St. Alban’s